TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/AppendixC/CaseStory/Index.rst

 for use.

 Now we need to use the outcome of the class hello\_world somewhere on a page.
-So in the TypoScript code we setup a content-object that includes the third script::
+So in the TypoScript code we setup a content object that includes the third script::

    page.100 = PHP_SCRIPT